 - Up to 60 frames per second

 What is HDR?

-HDR stands for High Dynamic Range, and it’s designed to deliver a picture that has greater details in the shadows, the color palette is wider, blacks are deeper and whites are brighter.
+HDR stands for High Dynamic Range (also known as HDR10), and it’s designed to deliver a picture that has greater details in the shadows, the color palette is wider, blacks are deeper and whites are brighter.